Admissions FAQs

 We hope that this information is helpful to you!

 Research, apply, and visit us.
-For the Fall start, please complete admissions requirements by February 1 to be included in the first round of decisions in March.
+For the Fall start, please complete admissions requirements by February 15 to be included in the first round of decisions beginning March 15.
 We are selective, and work with you up front to understand if you are qualified for admission.
 We have a limited number of benches, we utilize wait-lists, and we encourage applicants at any time of the year.

 Once offered acceptance, an official letter and Enrollment Agreement will follow electronically.
 You will have adequate time to make a commitment to training by returning your signed Enrollment Agreement, Registration Fee, and Tuition Down Payment unless it is waived by scholarship or certified VA funding.
 Extensions may be granted on a case-by case basis.
 Failure to commit by the deadline outlined on the Enrollment Agreement may result in forfeiture of the offer of admission.

 NBSS is unique, and is best experienced in person if you are considering training here.
 All applicants are required to visit the School for a tour and an interview.
+We encourage you to make an appointment by writing to admissions@nbss.edu or calling us at 617-227-0155.
 The interview is an opportunity for you to meet with a school representative and discuss whether NBSS is right for you.
 The visit provides an opportunity for applicants to see the workshops and studios, and to meet students and instructors when available.

 You should apply when you are ready and willing to attend if accepted.

-We do have a priority deadline of February 1 for all programs that start the following September.
-Completing your requirements by February 1, your candidacy will be considered for the first round of decisions each March.
+We do have a priority deadline of February 15 for all programs that start the following September.
+Completing your requirements by February 15, your candidacy will be considered for the first round of decisions beginning March 15.
 Applications received after that are reviewed on a rolling basis.

-The Spring starts are usually in February, and are for Cabinet & Furniture Making, Jewelry Making & Repair, Locksmithing & Security Technology, and Violin Making & Repair only.
-Completed applications for Spring starts are reviewed on a rolling basis.
-Decisions begin in November.
+The Spring starts are in January for Cabinet & Furniture Making, Jewelry Making & Repair, Locksmithing & Security Technology, and in February for Violin Making & Repair.
+The other programs—Bookbinding, Carpentry, Basic and Advanced Piano Technology, and Preservation Carpentry—begin in September only.
+Completed applications for Spring starts are reviewed on a rolling basis. and decisions begin in November.

 We welcome applications year round.
 While chances are best for those who apply early, there are countless examples of students who have applied close to the start date and have been able to get started.

-There are two main start dates each year, the Spring start in February and the Fall start in September.
-All Full-Time programs start in September.
-The Spring starts are a second, yearly opportunity to begin in Cabinet & Furniture making, Jewelry Making & Repair, Locksmithing & Security Technology, and Violin Making & Repair only.
+There are two main start dates each year, the Spring start in January/February and the Fall start in September.
+All full-time programs start in September.
+The Spring starts are a second, yearly opportunity to begin only in Cabinet & Furniture Making, Jewelry Making & Repair, Locksmithing & Security Technology (in January), and Violin Making & Repair (in February), depending on space available.

-The academic year is September to May for all programs except Violin Making & Repair, which goes through June.
+The academic year is September to May for all programs except Violin Making & Repair, which goes through the end of June.
 This means that students who start in the Spring will go for a semester, have a summer break, and return again in September.

 Yes, you can apply to more than one program to be attended consecutively.
 Due to the full-time format, students are unable to attend more than one program at a time.
 If you are interested in taking more than one program, please consider applying for your program of choice as if it may be the only program you might attend.
 Circumstances change with time and experience.
 You may get a job offer and not want to return for a second program.